 This website is the result of the harmonious cooperation among ordained practitioners of Tendai Buddhism in Europe.
 It does not represent a centralised authority and there is no intention of exercising any kind of control over affiliated groups and individuals.

 In order to preserve the independent and democratic character of our initiative, we expect that those who wish to cooperate will also agree with the following principles:

-We reject artificial barriers between the various practitioners and schools of Buddhism, and encourage sincere seekers to delve into this rich heritage without discrimination, so that they can truly find what is beneficial for their practice and spiritual attainment.
+We reject artificial barriers between the various practitioners and schools of Buddhism, and encourage sincere seekers to delve into this rich heritage without discrimination, so that they can draw the greatest benefit from it.

-We practise the Dharma, share the teachings of the Buddha and organise our communities under the authority and guidance of our teachers; eminent priests, scholars and abbots working under the banner of Tendai-shū in Japan and Overseas.
-As part of a tradition which places great emphasis on discipleship, we strive to act with respect to the lineage and the wish of our teachers.
-All members of this initiative are expected to conform with traditional rules and our core values, and maintain a healthy link with an authorised master of the Dharma.
+We practise the Dharma, share the teachings of the Buddha and organise our communities under the authority and guidance of our teachers; eminent priests and scholars working under the banner of Tendai-shū in Japan and overseas.

-Differing views, identities, and experiences are welcome.
+Differing views, identities and experiences are welcome.
 We will not reject a disciple or associate on the basis of race, gender, sexual orientation, class, physical condition or religious background.
-Individuals who choose to disparage other vehicles, teachings, or practices of the Buddha, and put down groups or individuals will not be tolerated.
+Hate and bigotry will not be tolerated.